MandiYang/MYgames/README.md

 # MYgames
-simple python games to play
+MYgames is a simple python games to play.

 Install package py running on terminal or command prompt: